List of counties in New York

-There are 62 counties in the state of New York.
+There are 62 counties in the U.S. state of New York.

-The first 12 were created immediately after the British took over the Dutch colony of New Amsterdam; two of these counties were later abolished, their land going to Massachusetts.
-The newest is Bronx County, created in 1914 from the portions of New York City that had been annexed from Westchester County in the late 19th century and added to New York County.
+The first 12 counties were created in 1683 soon after the British took over the Dutch colony of New Amsterdam; two of these counties were later abolished, their land going to Massachusetts.
+These counties were carried over after independence in 1783, but most of the counties were created by the state in the 19th century.
+The newest county is the Bronx, created in 1914 from the portions of New York County that had been annexed from Westchester County in the late 19th century.
 New York's counties are named for various Native American words; British provinces, counties, cities, and royalty; early American statesmen and military personnel; and New York State politicians.

-The FIPS county code is the five-digit Federal Information Processing Standard (FIPS) code which uniquely identifies counties and county equivalents in the United States.
-The three-digit number is unique to each individual county within a state, but to be unique within the entire United States, it must be prefixed by the state code.
-This means that, for example, while Albany County is 001, Addison County, Vermont, and Alachua County, Florida, are also 001.
-To uniquely identify Albany County, New York, one must use the state code of 36 plus the county code of 001; therefore, the unique nationwide identifier for Albany County, New York, is 36001.
-The links in the column FIPS County Code are to the Census Bureau's "QuickFacts" page for that county.

 Authority

-Excepting the five boroughs of New York City, New York counties are governed by NY County Law, and have governments run by either a Board of Supervisors, or a County Legislature, and either an elected County Executive or appointed county manager.
+Excepting the five boroughs of New York City, New York counties are governed by New York County Law and have governments run by either a Board of Supervisors or a County Legislature, and either an elected County Executive or appointed county manager.
 Counties without charters are run by a Board of Supervisors, in which Town Supervisors from towns within the county also sit on the county Board of Supervisors.
 For counties with a charter, the executives generally have powers to veto acts of the county legislature.
 The legislatures have powers of setting policies, levying taxes and distributing funds.

+Throughout the state, including NYC, the court system and public prosecution is primarily a matter of state law but is generally organized along county lines, chosen by county voters.

 Five boroughs of New York City

 Five of New York's counties are each coextensive with New York City's five boroughs.
 They are New York County (Manhattan), Kings County (Brooklyn), Bronx County (The Bronx), Richmond County (Staten Island), and Queens County (Queens).
+They are the smallest counties in New York by area.